box/box-python-sdk-gen/docs/task_assignments.md

 - task_assignment_id `str`
   - The ID of the task assignment.
   - Used as `task_assignment_id` in path `path` of the API call
+- headers `DeleteTaskAssignmentByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Returns an empty response when the task assignment was successfully deleted.